JavanXD/NDCSecurity2025-Workshop/detect-insecure-practices-helper/README.md

      - `eval`

 2. **Run Semgrep:**
-   - Scans the code using Semgrep with a custom `custom-security-rules.yml` ruleset for vulnerabilities.
+   - Scans the code using Semgrep with a custom `custom-security-rules.yml` ruleset.

 3. **Extract `<script>` Content from HTML:**
    - Extracts JavaScript from `<script>` tags in `index.html` for targeted analysis.